-a.
-They are following the same track in reciprocal directions; or b.
-Their tracks are parallel and the aircraft are flying in reciprocal directions; or c.
-Their tracks intersect at an angle of more than $135^{\circ}$ .
+- a.
+They are following the same track in reciprocal directions; or - b.
+Their tracks are parallel and the aircraft are flying in reciprocal directions; or - c.
+Their tracks intersect at an angle of more than 135°.

 OPTION APPROACH- An approach requested and conducted by a pilot which will result in either a touch-and-go, missed approach, low approach, stop-and-go, or full stop landing.
+Pilots should advise ATC if they decide to remain on the runway, of any delay in their stop and go, delay clearing the runway, or are unable to comply with the instruction(s).